Power/Rangers: Reception by original cast

 Carla Perez, who played Rita Repulsa in Saban's American-filmed footage for Mighty Morphin Power Rangers and other television iterations (when the character was not portrayed through repurposed Japanese Super Sentai footage in which the character was played by Machiko Soga), made a brief appearance in this film as Rita.

 Removal by Saban and restoration

 On February 24, 2015, Vimeo chose Power/Rangers as a "Staff Pick".
 However, a few hours later Vimeo removed the film from its site entirely.
 On February 25, Vimeo released a statement that the film was removed due to a copyright claim from Saban, the original copyright holders of the Power Rangers franchise.
 On February 26, Saban had the film removed from YouTube, once again citing copyright claim.
 On February 27, Power/Rangers was restored to both Vimeo and YouTube.

 Possible television follow-up

-Adi Shankar has shown interest in making an R-rated re-imagining television series of the original television show.
+In February 2017, producer Adi Shankar had announced development, including writing the first season, of a dark reimagining of Mighty Morphin Power Rangers, although he had yet to sell to a network.